-Personal and early life,
+Personal and early life:

-In the 2010 Melbourne International Comedy Festival, Quinn was nominated for the Golden Gibbo Award (best independent local show) for her solo production Shut Up and Sing.
-"Shut Up and Sing" went on to be nominated in the 2010 Victorian Green Room Awards for Best Cabaret Production, Best Cabaret Artiste and Original Songs.
+In the 2010 Melbourne International Comedy Festival, Quinn was nominated for the Golden Gibbo Award (Best Independent Local Production) for her solo production Shut Up and Sing.Shut Up and Sing went on to be nominated in the 2010 Victorian Green Room Awards for Best Cabaret Production, Best Cabaret Artiste and Original Songs.

-Quinn was the recipient of a Moosehead Award for the development of her 2011 show "You're the Voice: Songs for the Ordinary by an Anthemaniac", which was directed by Casey Bennetto.
-"You're the Voice" went on to win the 2011 Melbourne International Comedy Festival's Golden Gibbo Award for Best Independent Local Production.
+Quinn is a two-time recipient of the Brian McCarthy Memorial Moosehead Award for the development of her 2011 show You're the Voice: Songs for the Ordinary by an Anthemaniac (directed by Casey Bennetto writer of Keating!) and her 2014 show MDMA: Modern Day Maiden Aunt (directed by Justin Hamilton).
+You're the Voice went on to win the 2011 Melbourne International Comedy Festival's Golden Gibbo Award for Best Independent Local Production.
 It was the second year running Quinn had been nominated for the award.
-This show and the follow up "The Last Gig in Melbourne" were nominated for Best Cabaret Artiste, Best Cabaret Production and won for Original songs in the 2011 Green Room Awards.
+You're the Voice and the follow up The Last Gig in Melbourne were nominated for Best Cabaret Artiste, Best Cabaret Production and won for Original Songs in the 2011 Green Room Awards.